-- 1. A full semester course may be added, or dropped without record during the first 10 days of the semester, by presenting a properly executed change form to the Enrollment Services office. - 2.
-A student may withdraw from a full semester course (regardless of the grade in the course at the time of withdrawal) by presenting a properly executed change form to the Enrollment Services office until the end of the fourth calendar week after the completion of mid-term examinations.
+- A full semester course may be added during the first two days of the semester, or dropped without record during the first 10 days of the semester, by presenting a properly executed change form to the Enrollment Services office or in WebAdvisor. - A student may withdraw from a full semester course (regardless of the grade in the course at the time of withdrawal) by presenting a properly executed change form to the Enrollment Services office until four weeks before the end of the semester.
 See the Casper College calendar for exact deadlines.